-Enterprise sales is a crowded space—especially when it comes to MarTech or IT—with more and more vendors throwing their hats into the ring each year.
-Competition isn’t going anywhere, so if you want your solution to stand out, you need to go the extra mile to get noticed.
+Enterprise sales is a crowded space (noise)—especially when it comes to MarTech or IT—with more and more vendors throwing their hats into the ring each year.
+Competition isn’t going anywhere, so if you want your solution to stand out (signal), you need to go the extra mile to get noticed.
+And that means keeping simple sales strategy tactics in mind as you refine your signal.

-The good news is that many of the best strategies for differentiating your product during the sales process don’t involve complicated analytics or purchasing a new license for some sophisticated intelligence tool.
-All it takes is you.
-With more and more selling taking the form of lifeless sales presentations and spam messaging, it’s the human element that will set you apart.
-How you conduct yourself and the relationships you forge along the way will be the key differentiators that help you cut through the static, stand out, and engage your buyers more effectively.
+The good news is that many of the best sales strategies for differentiating your product during the selling process don’t involve complicated analytics or purchasing a new license for some sophisticated intelligence tool.
+How to sell technology services?
+All it takes is you!
+With more and more selling taking the form of lifeless pitch-decks and spam messaging, it’s the human element that will set you apart.
+How you conduct yourself and the relationships you forge along the way will be the key differentiators that help you cut through the noise, stand out, and engage your buyers more effectively.

 Unmask the competition with inside insight

 Let’s get this out of the way: Actually having insight into your competitors’ selling process is one of the best ways to separate yourself from the pack.
 Maybe buyers complain that the reps are unresponsive or clearly aren’t grasping their needs.
 Great!
-Now you know what to emphasize.
+Now you know what to emphasize for your sales strategy plan.
 And doing so will not only only make your solution more attractive, but also make you seem more appealing as a potential partner.

 If you have an internal advocate pulling for you behind the scenes, see what information they may be willing to divulge about the competition’s process or where they feel they’re being underserved.
 If you’re in touch with former buyers at the organization, lean on them for insight into where other players have let them down the past.
 Turn your competitors’ weaknesses into your strengths, and the stark contrast will really make your product shine.